Adelaide Hunter Hoodless Homestead National Historic Site of Canada

 Description of Historic Place

-Adelaide Hunter Hoodless (1857-1910) herself was recognized by the National Historic Sites and Monuments Board of Canada in 1959.
+Adelaide Hunter Hoodless (1857-1910) herself was recognized by the Historic Sites and Monuments Board of Canada in 1959 as a person of national historic significance.

 Key elements contributing to the heritage value of the site include: